 - All recipients of the Helen Barr Rudin Student Study Abroad Grant are required to commit to service to the Off-Campus Programs office through an independently designed project that will bring some aspect of their international education experience back to the Lawrence community and/or to promote off-campus study.
 More information about the follow-up service project can be found here.

-- The application deadline for 2019-20 Barr Rudin Study Abroad Grant is April 29, 2019 and must be submitted by 5pm on the deadline.
+- The application deadline for 2019-20 Barr Rudin Study Abroad Grant is April 29, 2019.
 Late applications will not be considered.